xmtp/xmtp-dot-org/docs/tutorials/lens-multiprofile.md

 When building with XMTP, a conversation comprises a set of messages exchanged between two participants.
 These participants are identified solely through their wallet addresses.

-Web3 is founded on values such as decentralization, portability and ownership.
+Web3 is founded on values such as decentralization, portability, and ownership.
 These principles allow users to maintain multiple pseudonymous identities.
 The idea is that users should be able to possess multiple identities, switch between them as they please, display varying information, and interact with different individuals.

 ## Lens Profiles